nyno-kb/python-101/_episodes/07-conditionals.md

 teaching: 15
 exercises: 15
 questions:
-- "How can programs do different things for different data?"
+- "How can you use conditional statements to control program flow and make decisions in your code?"
 objectives:
-- "Correctly write programs that use if and else statements and simple Boolean expressions (without logical operators)."
+- "Explain the use of if and else statements and simple Boolean expressions."
+- "Explain the use of while statements."
 - "Trace the execution of unnested conditionals and conditionals inside loops."
 keypoints:
 - "Use `if` statements to control whether or not a block of code is executed."